Appeal of Conscience Foundation: Activities

 Delegations from the group meet and have met with religious and government leaders throughout the world promoting peace and democracy.
 Some of its work has been in conducted in Albania, Argentina, Armenia, Bulgaria, People's Republic of China, the Commonwealth of Independent States (CIS), Cuba, Czech Republic, El Salvador, Germany, the Vatican City, Hungary, India, Indonesia, Ireland, Japan, Morocco, Panama, Poland, Romania, Russia, Slovak Republic, Switzerland, Spain, Turkey, Ukraine, United Kingdom and the former Yugoslavia.

 The Foundation frequently hosts diplomatic and clerical groups from abroad to acquaint them with the religious life in America society.

-World Statesman of the Year
+World Statesman of the Year Award

+The 2023 recipient was Former US secretary of State Henry Kissinger.

 The 2022 recipient was Italy's Prime Minister, Mario Draghi.

 The 2021 recipient was Former Prime Minister of Japan, Shinzo Abe.

 The 2019 recipient was Prime Minister of Singapore, Lee Hsien Loong.

 The 2016 recipient was French President, François Hollande.

 The 2015 recipient was British Prime Minister, David Cameron.

 The 2014 recipient was Mexican President, Enrique Peña Nieto.

 The 2013 recipient was Indonesian President Susilo Bambang Yudhoyono.

 The 2012 recipient was Canada's Prime Minister, Stephen Harper.